-The preprocessed BIH optical astrometric series was combined with the space-geodetic series that comprise SPACE2002 after first: (1) correcting the BIH series to have the same bias, rate, and annual term as SPACE2002; (2) applying a constant multiplicative scale factor to the measurement uncertainties of the BIH series so that its residual, when differenced with SPACE2002, had a reduced chi-square of one; and (3) deleting those data points, if any, whose residual values were greater than four times their adjusted uncertainties.
-Due to software limitations associated with the need to correct the annual term of the BIH series, the above adjustments were determined separately for each component of the BIH series in a univariate approach rather than simultaneously in a multivariate approach as was done for the series combined The procedure used to determine these bias-rate and annual term to form SPACE2002. corrections, uncertainty scale factors, and outlying data points has been described before (Gross 1996, pp. 8735-8738) and will not be repeated here.
-The annual term of the BIH series was adjusted in order to correct for systematic, seasonally varying effects that are known to be present in optical astrometric measurements.
-Since the values of both the BIH and SPACE2002 series are given at midnight, interpolation error (see Gross et al. 1998, pp. 223-225) is automatically minimized when differencing these two series for the purpose of determining the adjustments to be made to the BIH series.
-Tables 3 and 4 give the resulting uncertainty scale factors and values and 1σ standard errors of the bias, rate, and annual term corrections thus determined for the BIH series.
-When determining these uncertainty scale factors and the bias, rate, and annual term
+The preprocessed BIH optical astrometric series was combined with the space-geodetic series that comprise SPACE2003 after first: (1) correcting the BIH series to have the same bias, rate, annual, and semiannual terms as SPACE2003; (2) applying a constant multiplicative scale factor to the measurement uncertainties of the BIH series so that its residual, when differenced with SPACE2003, had a reduced chi-square of one; and (3) deleting those data points, if any, whose residual values were greater than four times their adjusted uncertainties. software limitations associated with the need to correct the annual and semiannual terms of the BIH series, the above adjustments were determined separately for each component of the BIH series in a univariate approach rather than simultaneously in a multivariate approach as was done for the series combined to form SPACE2003.
+The procedure used to determine these bias-rate and seasonal term corrections, uncertainty scale factors, and outlying data points has been described before (Gross 1996, pp. 8735-8738) and will not be repeated here.
+The annual and semiannual terms of the BIH series were adjusted in order to correct for systematic, seasonally varying effects that are known to be present in optical astrometric measurements.
+Since the values of both the BIH and SPACE2003 series are given at midnight, interpolation error (see Gross et al. 1998, pp. 223-225) is automatically minimized when differencing these two series for the purpose of determining the adjustments to be made to the BIH series.
+Tables 3 and 4 give the resulting uncertainty scale factors and values and 1σ standard errors of the corrections to the bias, rate, annual, and semiannual terms thus determined for the BIH series.